 Brokers and others with access to the TAPIN system can electronically submit Tariff Advice (TA) applications.
 You must then send the application by email or by hard copy, with supporting documents, within five days of the creation of the request in TAPIN.

 If you don’t have access to the TAPIN system, you can request a TA manually by completing a Tariff Advice Application Form B102, available on the Customs and Border Protection ‘media, publications and forms’ webpage.
 Information on how to complete a B102 is on the back of the form, so it is important to print and view both sides.

 There are also guidelines for the lodgement of Tariff Advices, also available on the media, publications and forms website, which apply to both documentary and electronic lodgements.

 Where to lodge a Tariff Advice Application or make an enquiry regarding an existing application

-or to Tariff Section, Australian Customs and Border Protection Service, GPO Box 2809, MELBOURNE VIC 3001
+or to National Trade Advice Centre, Australian Customs and Border Protection Service, GPO Box 2809, MELBOURNE VIC 3001

 or to the Customs House in your region.

 If you have any enquiries about a tariff advice application please email email@example.com or phone 1800 053 016.